 Make sure you have taken all allowable deductions and credits.

+Check to make sure you have added the Schedule C and Schedule SE information correctly on your personal tax return.
 Determine how you will send your return.
-You can send a paper copy, you can E-File yourself, or you can let your tax preparer or tax software service E-File for you.
+You can send a paper copy, E-File yourself, or you can let your tax preparer or tax software service E-File for you.
 In any case, make sure your return is sent on time.

 As a last resort, you might want to consider filing an application for an extension.
 You will still have to compute the estimated taxes and pay before April 18, but an extension will give you time to do a thorough job of preparing your return.